-- Campus emergency information phone line, 410-706-8622 (6-8622 from an on-campus phone). - UMB Alerts Everbridge - Mass notification system (public address system)
+- Campus emergency information phone line, 410-706-8622 (6-8622 from an on-campus phone) - UMB Alerts Everbridge - In-building mass notification system (public address system)

-According to the University System of Maryland (USM) policy on emergency conditions, an immediate evacuation of a campus facility is made by a person in charge or his/her designee.
-At UMB, a campus evacuation may be determined by the Executive Director of Emergency Management, UMB Chief of Police, or the appropriate governmental authority.
+According to the University System of Maryland (USM) Policy on Emergency Conditions:

+Cancellation of Classes and Release of Employees, an immediate evacuation of a campus facility is made by a person in charge or their designee.
+At UMB, a campus evacuation may be determined by the executive director of emergency management, UMB assistant vice president for public safety and chief of police, or the appropriate governmental authority.
 The University president must approve the cancellation of classes and/or closure of campus.
-If classes are not cancelled and/or campus is not closed, the University president must be notified of the campus evacuation, but his or her approval is not required.
+If classes are not canceled and/or campus is not closed, the University president must be notified of the campus evacuation, but their approval is not required.

-A notification of a campus evacuation follows the UMB Alerts distribution procedures (see 10.02).
-Once the Responsible Authority notifies the Police and Emergency Management PIO, the PIO drafts a UMB Alert, which is approved by the Responsible Authority.
+A notification of a campus evacuation follows the UMB Alerts distribution procedures (Section 11.02).
+Once the responsible authority notifies the PIO, the PIO drafts a UMB Alert, which is approved by the responsible authority.
 The PIO then sends an emergency notification via UMB Alerts.
 Emergency notifications are not sent to specific buildings or segments of the University, but to the UMB community as a whole.